-Members of the dental education community will come together monthly, in one virtual room, for 60 minutes of provocative conversation facilitated by experts, researchers and practitioners, on a selected topic related to oral and public health policy, higher education access and the future of the workforce, to the latest research, innovations, information and trends in academic dentistry.
+Members of the dental education community will come together every two months, in one virtual room, for 60 minutes of provocative conversation facilitated by experts, researchers and practitioners, on a selected topic related to oral and public health policy, higher education access and the future of the workforce, to the latest research, innovations, information and trends in academic dentistry.

 Presentation materials will be shared in advance.
 Each live webinar presentation will include a captivating opening video, class screen sharing, interactive Q&A, polling and live social media engagement efforts.

-The next Leading Conversations webinar will be in June 2015.
+The next Leading Conversations webinar will be held on Tuesday, August 18.

 Responding to the Looming Faculty Shortage in Allied Dental Education